-Table 2: confusion matric - 5 classes test based on 100 artilces per class
+Table 2: Confusion matrix - 5 classes test based on 100 articles per class

-Note: the two above tables (Classification report & confusion matric) where calculated and performed per each 6 tests * 6 times (1 per each class = 5 tables, as part of the one class test analysis + one table for the all classes test analysis) * 2 tables (classification + confusion) = total of 72 values tables to analyzed.
+Note: The two tables above (classification report & confusion matrix) were calculated and performed for each of 6 tests * 6 times (1 per class = 5 tables, as part of the one class test analysis + one table for the all classes test analysis) * 2 tables (classification + confusion) = a total of 72 tables to be analyzed.

-Analysis
+5.2 Analysis

-In order to reduce the complexity (examining and analyzing 72 values tables) and simplify the analysis process, the authors concentrated on a breakdown of three main outcomes values: recall, F1- score and accuracy.
-The aim was to undemands the values across the different 72 outcomes (tests), to evaluate if the model can reach the classification possibility, and determine if these values were influenced by the number of articles that build/contract the topic data frame values.
-Note that the issue of finding the efficiency number of articles for improve performances should be conduct in additional researches (and it is out of scope from this research)
+In order to reduce the complexity (examining and analyzing 72 tables of values) and simplify the analysis process, the authors concentrated on a breakdown of three main outcome values: recall, F1- score, and accuracy.
+The aim was to undemands the values across the different 72 outcomes (tests), to evaluate whether the model could reach the classification possibility, and to determine if these values were influenced by the number of articles that build/contract the topic data frame values.
+Note that the issue of finding the efficient number of articles to improve performance is a topic for further research (and is out of scope of this work).

-One class test
+5.2.1 One class test

-We examine, for each of the five classes (Business, Entertainment, Politics, Sports and Tech) whether the user (i.e., the process performed on the user’s side) can predict the class of a new article, by utilizing the compact date-frame that came from the server
+We examine, for each of the five classes (Business, Entertainment, Politics, Sports, and Tech), whether the user (i.e., the process performed on the user side) can predict the class of a new article, by utilizing the compact data frame that came from the server.

 Sport class

 Figure 3 describes the recall of the sport class.
-As presented in the figure, the recall values are improving from 33% in the 70 articles per class in the topic data frame test, up to 70% in the 100 articles per class.
+As presented in the figure, the recall values improve from 33% with 70 articles per class in the topic data frame test to 70% with 100 articles per class.

-Figure 3: Recall - one class (sport) analsis
+Figure 3: Recall - one class (sport) analysis

-Figure 4 describes the F1-Score of the sport class.
-As presented in the figure, the Score values are improving from 49% in the 70 articles per class in the topic data frame test, up to 82% in the 100 articles per class.
+Figure 4 describes the F1-score of the sport class.
+As presented in the figure, the score values improve from 49% with 70 articles per class in the topic data frame test to 82% with 100 articles per class.

-Figure 4: F1-Score - one class (sport) analsis
+Figure 4: F1-score - one class (sport) analysis

 Figure 5 describes the accuracy of the sport class.
-As presented in the figure, the Score values are improving from 33% in the 70 articles per class in the topic data frame test, up to 70% in the 100 articles per class.
+As presented in the figure, the score values improve from 33% with 70 articles per class in the topic data frame test to 70% with 100 articles per class.

+Figure 5: Accuracy - one class (sport) analysis

 Entertainment class

 Figure 5 describes the recall of the entertainment class.
-As presented in the figure, the recall values are inconsistent and seems to run between 63% (in the 90 articles test) up to in the 78% (in the 100 articles test).
+As presented in the figure, the recall values are inconsistent and seem to run between 63% (in the 90 articles test) and 78% (in the 100 articles test).

-Figure 5: Recall - one class (Entertainment) analsis
+Figure 5: Recall - one class (Entertainment) analysis

 Figure 6 describes the F1-scopre of the entertainment class.
-As presented in the figure, the F1-scopre values are inconsistent and seems to run between 77% (in the 90 articles test) up to in the 87% (in the 100 articles test).
+As presented in the figure, the F1-scope values are inconsistent and seem to run between 77% (in the 90 articles test) and 87% (in the 100 articles test).

-Figure 6: F1 Score -one class (Entertainment) analsis
+Figure 6: F1 Score -one class (Entertainment) analysis

 Figure 7 describes the accuracy of the entertainment class.
-As presented in the figure, the accuracy values are inconsistent and seems to run between 63% (in the 90 articles test) up to in the 87% (in the 100 articles test).
+As presented in the figure, the accuracy values are inconsistent and seem to run between 63% (in the 90 articles test) and 87% (in the 100 articles test).

-Figure 7: Accuracy -one class (Entertainment) analsis
+Figure 7: Accuracy -one class (Entertainment) analysis

 Business class

 Figure 8 describes the recall of the business class.
-As presented in the figure, the recall values are not fully consistent from 74% in the 60 articles per class in the topic data frame test, up to 82% in the 90 articles per class.
+As presented in the figure, the recall values are not fully consistent: from 74% with 60 articles per class in the topic data frame test to 82% with 90 articles per class.

-Figure 8: Recall - one class (Business) analsis
+Figure 8: Recall - one class (Business) analysis